-Y Year Ended December 31,
+Year Ended December 31,

-2008 2007 2006
+2009 2008 2007

-Expected dividend yield
+Expected dividend yield - - -

-Risk-free rate 2.25%-3.99% 4.04%-5.03% 4.64%-5.15%
+Risk-free rate 2.71% - 3.85% 2.25% - 3.99% 4.04% - 5.03%

 Expected option term (in years) 10 10 10

-Volatility 61%-81% 59% 75%
+Volatility 81% 61% - 81% 59%

-12. Income Taxes
+13. Income Taxes

 There is no provision for income taxes because the Company has incurred operating losses since inception.
 The reported amount of income tax expense for the years differs from the amount that would result from applying domestic federal statutory tax rates to pretax losses primarily because of changes in valuation allowance.
-Significant components of the Company's net deferred tax asset at December 31, 2008, 2007 and 2006 are as follows:
+Significant components of the Company's net deferred tax asset at December 31, 2009, 2008 and 2007 are as follows:

-Year 2008 2007 2006 Net operating loss carryforward 17,712 12,924 9,784 Capitalization of research and development expenses 10,874 8,224 6,178 Credit carryforwards 4,266 3,260 2,429 Other temporary differences 20,690 14,758 9,148 Total deferred tax assets 53,542 39,166 27,539 Valuation Allowance (53,542) (39,166) (27,539) Net deferred tax asset $\overline{}$
+Year 2009 2008 2007 Net operating loss carryforward \$ 32,896 \$ 17,712 \$ 12,924 Capitalization of research and development expenses 5,795 10,874 8,224 Credit carryforwards 5,624 4,266 3,260 Other temporary differences 23,713 20,690 14,758 Total deferred tax assets 68,028 53,542 39,166 Valuation Allowance (68,028) (53,542) (39,166) Net deferred tax asset \$ \$ \$

-In July, 2006 the FASB issued Financial Accounting Standards Interpretation No. 48, Accounting for Uncertainty in Income Taxes ("FIN 48").
-FIN 48 clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements in accordance with Statement of Accounting Standards No. 109, Accounting for Income Taxes.
-FIN 48 prescribes a threshold for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
-FIN 48 also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosures and transitions.
-The Company adopted FIN 48 on January 1, 2007 with no effect on financial position.
-In addition, the Company has no amounts recorded for any unrecognized tax benefits as of December 31, 2008 or December 31, 2007.
+The Company follows the accounting guidance related to income taxes including guidance, which addresses accounting for uncertainty in income taxes.
+This guidance prescribes a threshold for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
+It also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosures and transitions.
+The Company has no amounts recorded for any unrecognized tax benefits as of December 31, 2009 or December 31, 2008.

-The tax years 2005 through 2008 remain open to examination by major taxing jurisdictions to which the Company is subject, which are primarily in the US.
+The tax years 2006 through 2009 remain open to examination by major taxing jurisdictions to which the Company is subject, which are primarily in the U.S.

-12. Income Taxes (Continued)
+13. Income Taxes (Continued)

 The Company's policy is to record estimated interest and penalties related to uncertain tax positions in income tax expense.
-As of December 31, 2008, and December 31, 2007, the Company had no accrued interest or penalties recorded related to uncertain tax positions.
+As of December 31, 2009, and December 31, 2008, the Company had no accrued interest or penalties recorded related to uncertain tax positions.

-At December 31, 2008 the Company had net operating loss carryforwards for federal and state income tax purposes of \$46,357 and \$31,108, respectively.
-The Company's federal and state net operating loss carryforwards will begin to expire in 2009.
-The Company also had available research and development credits for federal and state income tax purposes of \$2,743 and \$2,217 respectively.
-The federal and state research and development credits will begin to expire in 2012 and 2015, respectively.
-As of December 31, 2008 the Company also had available investment tax credits for state income tax purposes of \$92 which begin to expire in 2009.
+At December 31, 2009 the Company had net operating loss carryforwards (NOLs) for federal and state income tax purposes of \$105,427 and \$75,080, respectively.
+Included in the federal and state net operating loss carryforwards is approximately \$18,935 of deduction related to the exercise of stock options subsequent to the adoption of amended accounting guidance related to stock-based compensation.
+This amount represents an excess tax benefit as defined under the amended accounting guidance related to stock-based compensation and has not been recorded as a deferred tax asset.
+The Company's existing federal and state net operating loss carryforwards begin to expire in 2010.
+The Company also had available research and development credits will begin to expire in 2014 and 2016, respectively.
+As of December 31, 2009 the Company also had available investment tax credits for state income tax purposes of \$92 which also begin to expire in 2010.
 Management of the Company has evaluated the positive and negative evidence bearing upon the realizability of its deferred tax assets, which are comprised principally of net operating loss carryforwards and research and development credits.
 Under the applicable accounting standards, management has considered the Company's history of losses and concluded that it is more likely than not that the Company will not recognize the benefits of federal and state deferred tax assets.
 Accordingly, a full valuation allowance has been established against the deferred tax assets.